Catalytic Converter Robberies on the Rise in Fairfax County

-Fairfax County police are stepping up their efforts to catch thieves stealing catalytic converters.
+Fairfax County, Virginia, police are stepping up their efforts to catch thieves stealing catalytic converters.

-Robberies of the kind have increased more than ten-fold in the county this
+Robberies of the kind have increased more than 10-fold in the county this year.

-year.
 From January to April last year, there were 28 catalytic converter thefts reported to Fairfax County police.

-In comparison, there has been 333 reports during the same time frame.
+In comparison, there have been 333 reports during the same time frame in 2022.

-Now, police say they are dedicating many resources into investigating, deterring and finding those responsible for these thefts.
+Now, police say they are dedicating many resources into investigating, deterring and finding those responsible for the thefts.

 "The serial number helps to prosecute because you can prove that converter came off your car," Gregg Caldwell from the auto shop said.